carpentries-lab/good-enough-practices/_episodes/07-manuscripts.md

 like word or LaTeX, or on sending comments by email or written on printouts, in our experience it can be very difficult to convince them to change.
-Two principles make an email-based workflow work: informative filenames with date and initials, and a single co-ordinator.
+Two principles make an email-based workflow work: informative filenames with date and initials, and a single lead author who co-ordinates.

 > **Top tips for writing manuscripts via email**
 >
 > 1. Give your manuscript file an informative name, and update the date and
-> initials of last edit, for example `best_practices_manuscript_2013-12-01_GW.odt`
+> initials of last edit, for example `best_practices_manuscript_2013-12-01_GW.doc`
 > would be the version edited by GW on 1st December 2013.
 > 2. Choose one person to co-ordinate (i.e. the lead author),
 > who is responsible for merging comments and sending out updated manuscripts